Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/02-email-security/investigation-report.md

 - Use this incident as a phishing awareness training example for users.
 ---

-## Analyst Notes
+## Note

 Threat Explorer did not immediately display the message after delivery.
-Data became available approximately 20 minutes later, highlighting the importance of re-querying during active investigations.
+Data became available approximately 30 minutes later, highlighting the importance of re-querying during active investigations.